Nutrition Expert

 Picture

-Keely Fraser, PhD, PDt
+Keely Fraser, PhD, RD

 Keely Fraser is a Registered Dietitian, an avid food and recipe writer, travel bug and nutrition expert.
 For more information, check out Keely's bio here.

-Nutrition Counseling and weight management programs.
 The information on this site is intended to inform, not prescribe.

 For diagnosis and treatment medical and health related concerns, please seek the advice of a qualified physician.

-Terms & Conditions | © 2014 Nutrition Expert For You.
+Terms & Conditions | © 2025 Nutrition Expert For You.
 All rights reserved.

 Proudly powered by Weebly

-• Home
+• HOME

 • About